gircore/gir.core/docs/docs/integration/index.md

-# Integration packages
+# Integration

-The GirCore project provides integration nuget packages which can generate boilerplate code to allow easy integration of dotnet with the GObject library stack.
+The GirCore project provides source generators and source analyzers which can generate boilerplate code to allow easy integration of dotnet with the GObject library stack.

-The following nuget packages are available:
+The following nuget packages contain source generators or source analyzers:
-- [GObject-2.0.Integration](https://www.nuget.org/packages/GirCore.GObject-2.0.Integration): Makes it easy to create a subclass of a GObject.
+- [GObject-2.0](https://www.nuget.org/packages/GirCore.GObject-2.0): Makes it easy to create a subclass of a GObject.
 See the [FAQ](../faq.md#how-to-create-subclasses-of-a-gobject-based-class) for a sample.
-- [Gtk-4.0.Integration](https://www.nuget.org/packages/GirCore.Gtk-4.0.Integration): Makes it easy to create a composite template class of a GTK widget.
+- [Gtk-4.0](https://www.nuget.org/packages/GirCore.Gtk-4.0): Makes it easy to create a composite template class of a GTK widget.
 See the [samples](https://github.com/gircore/gir.core/blob/main/src/Samples/Gtk-4.0/CompositeTemplate/CompositeBoxWidget.cs) on GitHub.

 ## Diagnostic messages
-Diagnostic messages are raised by the integration packages to assist with the usage of the available attributes
+Diagnostic messages are raised to assist with the usage of GirCore.

-### GObject-2.0.Integration diagnostics
+### GObject-2.0 diagnostics
 - [GirCore1001](diagnostic/1001.md) (Obsolete)
 - [GirCore1002](diagnostic/1002.md)
 - [GirCore1003](diagnostic/1003.md) (Obsolete)